SEO Competitor Analysis: Keywords, Backlinks, and Strategy | Linkflow

 You’ll soon begin to see what’s working in your niche.
 This blog post about link building pricing garners plenty of natural links, presumably because its content helps other site owners give their audiences concrete expectations of their potential investment.

-Technical SEO competitor analysis
+Technical SEO Competitor Analysis

 All things equal, the site that loads faster and has a better UX is going to get higher search rankings.
 Search engines navigate your site by crawling its structure and sending this data to their indexes.